Well Begun Is Half Done: Initial R&D Competence and Firm Growth

 60 Pages Posted: 31 Oct 2015

 We examine the effects of initial R&D competence on innovation strategies and firm growth.
-Using project-level drug development data for entrepreneurial pharmaceutical firms, we show that R&D performance persists over long periods, suggesting initial conditions largely determine the cross-sectional variation in R&D successes.
-We find that firms with high initial competence are exploitative in their best segment and exit through an IPO earlier or receive greater amounts of venture capital funding.
-By contrast, firms with low initial competence are explorative, diversifying into multiple segments.
-Medicare Part D legislation as an exogenous shock to diversification incentives suggests a likely causal relationship.
-Our results are consistent with firm initial skills (versus luck) leading to different innovation strategies and growth.
+Using project-level drug development data for entrepreneurial pharmaceutical firms, we show that R&D performance persists, suggesting initial conditions largely determine cross-sectional variations of R&D successes.
+We find that firms with high initial competence are exploitative in their best segment and exit through an IPO earlier.
+By contrast, firms with low initial competence become explorative, diversifying into multiple segments.
+Medicare Part-D legislation as an exogenous shock to diversification incentives suggests a causal relationship.
+We furthermore quantify the effects of firm skill versus luck based on our results.

 Keywords: Firm Initial Conditions, R&D Competence, Innovation, Diversification, Firm Growth